 4. Use Color Swatches, Not a Dropdown

-For apparel, footwear, and accessories, an inline size guide modal lifts conversion 5 to 10% on average and reduces returns.
-Inline means it opens in a popup over the product page - not a separate page link that takes the shopper away.
-Every theme handles this differently:
+For apparel, footwear, and accessories, adding a size chart to the Shopify product page lifts conversion 5 to 10% on average and reduces returns.
+The best implementation opens as a modal over the product page rather than a separate link that pulls the shopper away.
+How to do it depends on your theme:

-• Impulse, Motion, Prestige: have native size guide blocks in the theme editor
+• Impulse, Motion, Prestige: Native size guide blocks available in the theme editor under product page sections.

-• Be Yours, Booster: native size guide modal built into product page settings
+• Be Yours, Booster: Built-in size guide modal in product page settings, no app needed.

-For the data-structured version, store sizes as Shopify metafields so each product can have its own size table without duplicating the same chart across 50 products.
+For the cleanest implementation across a large catalog, store sizing data as Shopify metafields so each product can reference its own size table without duplicating the same chart on 50 product pages.

 Most Shopify product descriptions are too long.
-Shoppers don’t read - they scan.
-The pattern that converts: one-sentence headline benefit at the top, a 3 to 5 bullet “Why this product” block covering the spec questions a shopper actually has (size, material, fit, shipping, returns), and a “More details” collapsible section for everything else.
+Shoppers don’t read, they scan.
+The pattern that converts: one-sentence headline benefit at the top, a 3 to 5 bullet block covering the spec questions a shopper actually has (size, material, fit, shipping, returns), and a “More details” collapsible section for everything else.
 Keep the bullet block visible on mobile without scrolling past the add-to-cart button.

 Customer language beats marketing language.
 “Feels like a worn-in shirt from day one” sells more than “100% organic combed cotton, 180 GSM construction.”
-Use the marketing language as the technical “More details” content, not the lead copy.
+Use the marketing copy as the lead, and put technical specs in the collapsible details section.

 7. Add Product Page Tabs (Description, Specs, Shipping, Reviews)